 Many women who have risk factors don’t develop cancer of the uterus, and some women who do get it have no risk factors.

-These symptoms can happen for other reasons, but it is best to check with your doctor.
+Any of these symptoms can happen for other reasons, but it is best to check with your doctor if you are concerned.

 - hysteroscopy – examination of the lining of the uterus